CS5008Fall2025/homework-sorts-NHazelJ/Report.md

 ### 6.2 When stability is needed?
 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.
+Choose a stable sort when you need to preserve the ordering of equal elements — especially when doing multi-level sorting.
 It will be way faster and easier to implement as well.
 The computer won't struggle that much making it more efficient in every aspect.

 ### 7. Gold Thief